 Compatible with the Arduino Uno R3 and Arduino Leonardo, and can also be used with older Arduinos that have the same form factor, like the Duemilanove.

 The Zumo Shield ships with all of the components required for shield assembly, as shown in the main product picture.
 Note that soldering is required; please see the user’s guide for detailed assembly instructions.
 This shield does not include motors or the Zumo chassis itself, though it is available as part of a Zumo Robot kit for Arduino that includes everything you need to build your Zumo robot except motors, an Arduino, and batteries.
-If you just want a robot that is already put together, we also sell a fully assembled Zumo Robot for Arduino – just add batteries and an Arduino and it is ready to go.
+If you just want a robot that is already put together, we also sell a fully assembled Zumo Robot for Arduino – just add batteries and an Arduino or A-Star Prime and it is ready to go.

 Zumo chassis being assembled with two micro metal gearmotors.